 The DOE NNSA LRGF is open to U.S. citizens engaged in full-time, uninterrupted study toward a doctoral degree at an accredited U.S. university.
 Students must be in their second (or later) year of doctoral work in one of the supported fields of study at the time they apply.

-This equal opportunity program is open to all qualified persons without regard to race, gender, religion, age, physical disability or national origin.
+This equal opportunity program is open to all qualified persons without regard to race, color, national origin, sex, disability, or any other characteristics protected by law.

 TA Policy: Freedom to Focus on Research